openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 elements in `credentials`.

 `required`
 : OPTIONAL.
-A boolean flag which indicates whether this set of Credentials is required to satisfy the particular use case at the Verifier.
-If omitted, the effective value MUST be processed as `true`.
+A boolean which indicates whether this set of Credentials is required to satisfy the particular use case at the Verifier.
+If omitted, the default value is `true`.

 `purpose`
 : OPTIONAL.
 A string, number or object specifying the purpose of the